w-kevin000/w-kevin000/README.md

 - ⭐ I have excellent sense of Optimization that is not perfect but cannot be ignored.

-🏆🏆🏆 As it turns out, I'm an enthusiastic problem-solving Developer.🏆🏆🏆
+- 🏆 As it turns out, I'm an enthusiastic problem-solving Developer.

 <h2 align="center">Stats</h2>